DataScience-ArtificialIntelligence/OOPsJava/knapsack_dfs/README.md

-This folder is made by me Karan Kabdal(23bds028) who made the Inventoryknapsack.java project and  my teammate is Yash Srivastava(23bds071) who made the Autofill.java project and Helped me create the report and presentation of our project
+#This folder is made by me Karan Kabdal(23bds028) who made the Inventoryknapsack.java project and  my teammate is Yash Srivastava(23bds071) who made the Autofill.java project and Helped me create the report and presentation of our project

- #Instructions
+ ##Instructions
 it has two folders one is Dfs_top500englishwords which contain  Autofill.java and its dataset wordstxt.txt the second folder knapsack_Ecommdataset which contain Inventoryknapsack.java and its dataset  Ecom_data.txt

-Dataset:
+##Dataset:
 The data set in words.txt consists of top 500 dictionary words while Ecom_data.txt consists of ecomm data set consisting various fields like profit ,cost,category ,Product ID etc

-Introduction
+##Introduction
-This report presents two distinct Java-based systems designed to optimize user experience and decision-making in search and inventory selection contexts.
+This repo presents two distinct Java-based systems designed to optimize user experience and decision-making in search and inventory selection contexts.
 The Search Autofill